 Natural can be bad

-Some believe that not all natural does not mean that it is “good” for humanity.
+Some believe that not all-natural does not mean that it is “good” for humanity.
 For example, if we protected all natural things, we would not use antibiotics to kill bacteria, practice medicine, or combat drought and famine.
 [National Geographic]

 WHERE WE ARE NOW

-February 2018, Human Fertilization and Embryology Authority in UK approved an Institute in London to modify human embryos using CRISPR -- second time human embryos have been used in such research.
+Feb.
+2018: Human Fertilization and Embryology Authority in the U.K. approved an Institute in London to modify human embryos using CRISPR - the second-time human embryos have been used in such research.
 [The Guardian]